Sordid-Slug/DS_bootcamp/README.md

 color palette
 * the size of the dots should be 200
 * the width of the lines of the diagonal graphs (kde) should be 3
-* at the end of your Jupyter Notebook, create a markdown cell and insert the ques-
+* at the end of your Jupyter Notebook, create a markdown cell and insert the questions:
-tions:
   * “Can we say that if a user has a low number of pageviews then they likely have a low number of commits?”
 The answer: yes or no.
   * “Can we say that if a user has a low number of pageviews then they likely have